tsakishii/tsakishii/README.md

-# Hello World! :wave: Welcome to my github page!
+# :wave: Welcome to my github page!

 I run a GNU/Linux OS on all of my devices and I spend most of my time in :ox: Emacs, which of course is the best text editor ever created.
 I know that it probably